HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/day 4/1-advanced_selectors.md

+---
+layout: notes
+title: Advanced CSS Selectors
+topic: html
+---

-# Week 2 , Day 4 Advanced CSS Selectors
+# Advanced CSS Selectors

 # Advanced Selectors
 By now, we have become pretty comfortable with the following selectors: